aharjula/moodle-qtype_stack/doc/en/Installation/testing_installation.md

 This script checks the following.

 * Check LaTeX is being converted correctly?
 Check [MathJax](../Developer/Mathjax.md) or other LaTeX converter.
+* Check whether the JSXGraph plugin is available.
 * Can PHP call external applications?
 No, then change PHP settings.
 * Can PHP call Maxima?
 No, check the settings in the STACK plugin, and look carefully at the calls being made.
 You may need to explicitly set a path to the Maxima executable if PHP can't find it automatically.
 Do you have permission to run this as the web server?
 * Graph plotting.
 Are auto-generated plots being created correctly.
 There should be two different graphs.
 If not, check the gnuplot settings, and directory permissions.

 The CAS-debug option in the STACK settings will provide a very verbose output which is indispensable at this stage.
 Turn this off for production servers, as it is wasteful of storage, particularly when caching results.

+This script now also automatically tries to write an optimised Maxima image.

 ## Caching CAS output